-In March of 2003, the church celebrated its fifth anniversary with a ground-breaking ceremony for the construction of the church’s first building.
-The new building would include worship space with a seating capacity of 200-250, nursery and preschool area, and office space.
-The last worship service of the church in the Heritage Center was November 30, 2003.
+In March of 2003, the church celebrated its fifth anniversary with a ground-breaking ceremony for the construction of the new building.
+The first worship service in the new building was held on December 7, 2003.